top of page

 Welcome to a greener future at Art Intersection MKE!

 At Art Intersection MKE, we believe art and environmental stewardship go hand in hand.
-We are deeply committed to creating spaces that inspire connection– to the arts, to each other and to the natural world.
+We are deeply committed to creating a space that inspires connection to art, to one another, and to the natural world.
 We prioritize sustainability to set an example for how community spaces can support both people and the planet.